microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

     "tokenizer.model",
     "tokenizer_config.json");
 ```
-These packages will only need to be downloaded once.
+The model files will only need to be downloaded once.
 While editing your app and running new versions, the downloads will skip since all files already exist.
 ```java
 if (urlFilePairs.isEmpty()) {
     // Display a message using Toast